DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 - Once submitted the JavaScript removes the form and displays the user with a screen that informs them their form has been submitted.

 #### 404 Error Page
 This page has been implemented to provide a fall back in case of input error to the URL to ensure the user can remain on the site.
-Agian keeping the same design structure from the main quiz.
+Again keeping the same design structure from the main quiz.

 ### Wireframes
 <details><summary>Index Page</summary>